 Viberg introduced the 2020 Last (coincidentally?) in 2020 and quickly gave it several notable make-ups to help proliferate this last to the masses.
 Several Shell Cordovan Service Boots and Derby Boots/Shoes were created in the 2020 Last, as well as the beautiful Shinki Oiled Horsebutt Service Boot, which has been one of their only non-Shell pre-orders to date.

 All this to say, the 2020 last, while not quite proliferated and “mainstream” accepted, has gotten notable makeups and we are guessing we will likely continue to see more of it over the next year.
-Especially with the move into some of their newer and dressier styles such as the Halkett Boot and the Bastion Oxford, and away from some of the workwear styles such as the beloved 145 Oxford and Bobcat Boot, we think you’d be hard pressed to say that the year 2020 won’t be the last of the 2020s we’ll be seeing.
+Especially with the move into some of their newer and dressier styles such as the Halkett Boot in the Bison Calf Suede and the Bastion Oxford, and away from some of the workwear styles such as the beloved 145 Oxford and Bobcat Boot, we think you’d be hard pressed to say that the year 2020 won’t be the last of the 2020s we’ll be seeing.

 Something that has become more prevalent in running and cross-trainer shoes over the last few years, is the use of an anatomical last, or shape, for footwear.
 My last pair of running shoes and cross-training shoes that I’ve purchased both had this wider toe box that appeared to be a nod towards an anatomically shaped last.
 These have become more popular over the somewhat symmetrical and pointed toes, especially with those who have wider feet and like to splay their feet out in certain situations for working out.
 What has replaced that are these somewhat off-center, slanted outer slope, uneven looking toe boxes.
 This is what we’ve got with the Viberg 2020 Last, although perhaps not as aggressively slanted and egregious in the appearance as my running / cross-training shoes.